mssalvatore/parking-lot-generator/README.md

 ![example](./assets/images/example.png)

 ## Building
-To build, run 'composer install' in the top level directory.
-Then run 'make'.
+To build, run `composer install` in the top level directory.
+Then run `make`.
-The executable will be built to bin/ParkingLotGenerator.phar.
-Again, the make file assumes that the box executible is in your PATH (and named 'box', not box.phar).
+The executable will be built to `bin/ParkingLotGenerator.phar`.
+Again, the make file assumes that the box executible is in your `PATH` (and named `box`, not `box.phar`).

 ## Usage